How to Become a Pro Scriptwriter: ULTIMATE Guide

 - What stories do you want to tell?

-- What perspective do you have?
+- What perspective do you have as a writer?

 - Do you want to write drama?
 Or action?
-Or Comedy?
+Or comedy?

+You don’t necessarily have to have concrete answers to these questions at this stage.
 But it can be instructive to know what kind of approach you might have as you start to learn the rules of scriptwriting.
 That way you can think of how you want to apply the lessons you learn practically to your scriptwriting.

-Read Scriptwriting Books
+Read Scriptwriting Books:

+Once you start to have an idea of why and how you want to start scriptwriting, it’s time to start learning the craft of how to write a script.
+There are so many books about scriptwriting it can be hard to know where to start.
 We have a great list on 31 screenwriting books you must own, which helps narrow down some key books on the different areas of scriptwriting, from craft to the business to insightful anecdotes.

 Scriptwriting books are a great introduction to a number of different sides of the industry.